Immigration To Canada Through Business Ownership

 Sadly, many immigrants end up buying businesses for immigration that they aren’t interested in, aren’t good at, and won’t make any money from or with!
 Using our network of local contacts and our understanding of the business culture in Canada, we can help you find opportunities that fit you and your immigration goals.

 Our team will research and identify the best business to suit your business and immigration needs.
 We’ll review the business’s paperwork and make sure the business is legitimate and profitable, all while ensuring that it will support your immigration needs.
 Finally, we’ll follow through with the purchase transaction for you.

-To start the process today, reach out to our team, if your are a foreign entrepreneur or foreign investors buying a business in Canada.
+To start the process today, reach out to our team if you are a foreign entrepreneur or foreign investor buying a business in Canada.